-The head pump is leaking.
+The head pump was leaking.
 I thought that I had not tightened its seal enough when I repaired it in Partheni, so I tightened some more now.
-But it still leaks.
-I tightened its drain plug and the leak is now less.
+But it was still leaking.
+I tightened its drain plug and the leak was now less.

 Thursday May 21, 2009, Day 3